Jama Masjid, Burhanpur: Architecture

 The mosque has an open courtyard, with the prayer hall towards the west.
 The prayer hall is flat-roofed, and has fifteen arched openings on the façade.
 The main attraction of the mosque are its symmetrical pillars made of special black stone, which was brought from a very far place.
 The stones were so bulky and heavy that its transportation was costed the king in rate of gold.
-The pillars were designed in such a fashion that four pillars combined together and, when locked at the centre of the meeting point at top, they covered the complete top area and form roof by themselves.
+The pillars were designed in such a fashion that four pillars combined and, when locked at the centre of the meeting point at top, they covered the complete top area and form roof by themselves.
 The pillars do not obstruct the visibility of the imam standing at the Qibla from the extreme outer façade.
 A parapet, composed of battlements, runs along the roof.
 The façade is flanked by two five-storied minarets.

 Interior

 The prayer hall is five bays deep.
 The mosque has fifteen mihrabs.
 Over the central mihrab is an Arabic inscription.
 Over the southern mihrab is a bilingual inscription, with Arabic text on top and Sanskrit text at the bottom.
 The inscription mentions the inauguration date as 10th of “pausha” [day], “samvat” [month], 1646 “saka” [year], hence, on 5 January 1590 CE.
 In 1601 an additional inscription was added, in Persian.